Frameworkium/frameworkium.github.io/_pages/Command-Line-Options.md

 ---
 Tests can be executed by running `mvn clean verify` followed by any properties you wish to specify.

-*NB see also the "Using Config yaml files..." entry for using config files to provide some or all of these params instead*
+*NB see also the "Using Config yaml files..." entry for using config files to provide a subset of these params instead*

 ## General